-If you are passionate about laying the foundation for students - helping them learn and grow academically, develop social-emotional skills, cultivate good character and become thinkers - this program is for you.
+If you are passionate about building an educational foundation for students - supporting them as they learn and grow academically, developing their social-emotional skills, cultivating good character and challenging students to become thinkers - this program is for you.

-The elementary education fifth-year nontraditional program will prepare you to be a prestigious teacher through rigorous curriculum, high teacher expectations, numerous professional development opportunities and a vast amount of hands-on experiences.
+The alternative A elementary education (M.S.E.) program will help you become a well-prepared teacher through rigorous curriculum, high expectations, numerous professional development opportunities and multiple authentic classroom experiences.
 The faculty not only cares about your continual academic growth, but also makes it a priority to invest in your calling and passion.

 “We are the beginning for these children.
 There is a lot of focus on high school and graduation, but we cannot get them there if we have not made a strong foundation and it is laid in the elementary classroom."– Ami Brooks ‘17